rsyncOSX/mydocsy/content/en/docs/AddConfigurations.md

 +++
 {{< alert color="warning" >}}

 Always verify, by `--dry-run` which is an estimation run,  the result of a new task before executing it.
-After adding the task, in Add task view, select the task and then select the `checker flag` for an estimation run.
+After adding the task, in the *Add and update task* view, this view, select the task and then select the `checker flag` for an estimation run.

 {{< /alert >}}

 {{< alert >}}

 A task require as minimum a *local catalog* and a *remote catalog*.

 {{< /alert >}}
 ### Enter tasks

 Using the  `Enter` key will advance to next field.
 The `Enter` key will automatically add a new task after last input.
 Or the `checkmark` icon on the toolbar will add a new task.
 Tasks are saved to permanent storage after each entry.

 {{< figure src="/images/add/add.png" alt="" position="center" style="border-radius: 8px;" >}}

 ### Update

 To update a task, select the task and to save changes, select the `checkmark` icon on the toolbar or use the `Enter` key.

 ### Copy and paste

 Shortcuts for copy and paste are `⌘C` and  `⌘V` or from the Edit menu.
 The copy and paste makes a copy of selected tasks and marks them with copy.
 The copy inlcudes all parameters of the copied tasks.

 {{< figure src="/images/add/copy.png" alt="" position="center" style="border-radius: 8px;" >}}
 {{< figure src="/images/add/paste.png" alt="" position="center" style="border-radius: 8px;" >}}